joselado/pyqula/README.md

 git clone https://github.com/joselado/pyqula
 ```

-and "pyqula/src/pyqula" path to your Python script with
+and add the "pyqula/src/pyqula" path to your Python script with

 ```python
 import sys